slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"One thing I learned at 3 AM: everyone lied to survive.
 Truth is a luxury we day-people take for granted."
 -- James Altucher*

 > *"I’m not upset that you lied to me.
-I'm upset that from now on I can’t believe on you."
+I’m upset that from now on I can’t believe on you."
 -- Friedrich Nietzsche*

-> *"It's the nature of truth that once you see it, you can't unsee it."
+> *"It’s the nature of truth that once you see it, you can’t unsee it."
 "If it hurts to hear, look for the truth in it.
 If it comforts to hear it, look for the lie in it."
 -- Naval Ravikant (Paraphrased)*

-> *"Honesty is a very expensive gift, don't expect it from cheap people."
+> *"Honesty is a very expensive gift, don’t expect it from cheap people."
 -- Warren Buffett*

 > *"Never tell the truth to people who are not worthy of it."